juji-io/editscript/README.md

 also implemented in [diffit](https://github.com/friemen/diffit).
 Using their benchmark, our implementation has slightly better performance due to more optimizations.
 Keep in mind that our algorithm also handles nested Clojure data structures.
-Compared  with our A\* algorithm, our quick algorithm is up to two orders of magnitude faster.
+Compared  with our A\* algorithm, our quick algorithm can be up to two orders of magnitude faster.

 The Wu algorithm does not have replacement operations, and assumes each edit has